ahuarte47/duckdb-eeagrid/README.md

 ### Loading from community

 The DuckDB **EEA Reference Grid extension** is available as a signed [community extension](https://duckdb.org/community_extensions/list_of_extensions).
+See more details on its [DuckDB CE web page](https://duckdb.org/community_extensions/extensions/eeagrid.html).

 To install and load it, you can run the following SQL commands in DuckDB: